cdl-geneseo/geneseo-dictionary/S/Squig.md

 # Squig

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Squig

 Created by  Unknown User (atr2), last modified on Nov 30, 2010

 (slang)- refers to a cup of water to drink while intoxicated.